johanneshagspiel/haskell-jq-recreation/README.md

 ## Features

-This recreation has implemented most of the functionality of the original JSON processor jq such as as:
+This recreation has implemented most of the functionality of jq such as as:

--  handling valid JSON types including:
+-  handling all valid JSON types including:
     - `null`
     - numbers (including floating-point and E-notation)
     - strings (with support for escape characters)